 Ukrainian Easter Basket – Beautiful Tradition

 My family and I feel very lucky to be familiar with, and able to practice the Ukrainian Easter traditions.
-Besides the 40 days of the Great Lent, and the different church services from Holy Thursday through Easter Sunday, there is the traditional Easter Basket Blessing,which takes place at the church on Holy Saturday, or right after the Sunrise Easter Sunday Liturgy, in other parishes.
+Besides the 40 days of the Great Lent, and the different church services from Holy Thursday through Easter Sunday, there is the traditional Easter Basket Blessing, which takes place at our church on Holy Saturday, or right after the Sunrise Easter Sunday Liturgy in other parishes.

 Actually, not only the Ukrainians bless their Easter Baskets, but also the Roman Catholics in Poland follow this tradition as well, which is almost identical to the Ukrainian one.

-Unfortunately, here in the US, I am not familiar with any of the Roman Catholic churches continuing this beautiful tradition, not even the Polish parishes.
+Unfortunately, here in the US, not many Roman Catholic churches continue this beautiful tradition, including even the Polish parishes.

 Since the Great Lent lasts for 40 days, culminating with the morning of Easter Sunday, everyone is anxiously awaiting to partake of the foods in the Easter Basket at Easter Sunday breakfast/brunch.